The Body Blast Workout and Exercises

-The body blast workout is made to tone and strengthen your hips, thighs, glutes, arms, back and shoulders.
+The body blast workout is made to tone and strengthen your hips, thighs, glutes, arms, back, and shoulders.
 Exercises are arranged in a superset format.
 For example, exercise one precedes exercise two with no resting in between the routines.
-Exercise experts recommend, once you are accustomed to doing the workout, that you complete or repeat each superset a couple times.
+Exercise experts recommend, once you are accustomed to doing the workout, that you complete or repeat each superset a couple of times.

 Begin with a Warm-up

 The workout routine begins with a warm-up.
 Warming up is essential as it reduces any possibility of injury and puts your mind in workout mode.
 In this case, the 5-minute warm-up is made up of a cardio routine, such as jumping rope or running in place.
-Discuss any concerns with your doctor before you begin the Body Blast with respect your health condition or past and current injuries.
+Discuss any concerns with your doctor before you begin the Body Blast with respect to your health condition or past and current injuries.

 A Basic Body Blast Routine Using Weights

-The basic body blast routine that focuses on weightlifting and strength training is ideal for anyone who enjoys these kinds of pursuits who either wishes to bulk up or increase their endurance for other types of exercise activities.
+The basic body blast routine that focuses on weightlifting and strength training is ideal for anyone who enjoys these kinds of pursuits who either wish to bulk up or increase their endurance for other types of exercise activities.
 The first suggested exercise of superset one is the barbell squat.
 Exercise two features the split squat.
 The exercises are repeated, on average, two times.

 Supersets Two, Three and Four

-In the second superset, exercisers practice step-ups and bent knee deadlifts while hamstring rolls and a hip extension using a ball are featured in the third superset.
+In the second superset, exercisers practice step-ups and bent-knee deadlifts while hamstring rolls and a hip extension using a ball are featured in the third superset.
 Superset four features push-ups on an exercise ball and a chest-fly using one arm.

 A Full-tilt Workout without Heavy or Cumbersome Exercise Machines